mlflow/mlflow/docs/source/models.rst

 The ``fastai`` model flavor enables logging of `fastai Learner models <https://docs.fast.ai/training.html>`_ in MLflow format via the :py:func:`mlflow.fastai.save_model()` and :py:func:`mlflow.fastai.log_model()` methods.
 Additionally, these methods add the ``python_function`` flavor to the MLflow Models that they produce, allowing the models to be interpreted as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_model()`.
+This loaded PyFunc model can only be scored with DataFrame input.
 You can also use the :py:func:`mlflow.fastai.load_model()` method to load MLflow Models with the ``fastai`` model flavor in native fastai format.

 For more information, see :py:mod:`mlflow.fastai`.